 Although the use of the funds is flexible and within the control of the Prize Fellow, outline spending plans should be submitted at the time of application.
 These can be altered with the Institute’s approval at any time.
 By way of example, the money can be spent on equipment, travel, consumables, salaries for a replacement lecturer, visiting scientists, post-docs or PhD students etc. The money must not be spent on providing or augmenting a personal salary.
 The money will be paid in advance to the Research Prize-holder via the employing institution.
 Annual statements of expenditure must be produced by the employing institution and be endorsed by the Prize holder.

-As a member of the AMRC the Institute’s awards qualify for FC’s charity research income support under the new funding formula and, consequently, any general overhead charge for indirect costs will not be accepted.
+As a member of the AMRC the Institute’s awards qualify for charity research income support and, consequently, any general overhead charge for indirect costs will not be accepted.

 Transferring the Award